istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

-You should also verify that there is a default mesh authentication policy in the system, which you can do as follows:
+You should also verify that there is no peer authentication policy in the system, which you can do as follows:

 {{< text bash >}}
-$ kubectl get policies.authentication.istio.io --all-namespaces
+$ kubectl get peerauthentication --all-namespaces
 No resources found.
 {{< /text >}}